TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/visual-basic/index.md

         Return New String(chars)
     End Function
 End Module

 ```

 {% endraw %}

-[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Visual Basic](https://sampleprograms.io/languages/visual-basic) was written by:
+Reverse String in [Visual Basic](https://sampleprograms.io/languages/visual-basic) was written by:

 - AaronLenoir
 - Andrew Reid
 - rzuckerm

+This article was written by:

+- Andrew Reid
+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of May 16 2023 12:29:09.
 The solution was first committed on May 04 2018 23:43:40.
+The documentation was last updated on May 15 2023 15:51:23.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution